heptarch/heptarch.github.io/drafts/cone.md

 But these too are merely words, more dungheap.
 They distract us from the business of cutting reality with a knife.

- Is there a cone?
-Isn't there?
-Who cares!
 What matters is drawing the enso (⊙) of cone/no-cone.
 Draw it and shut up!

 <!-- ## List